ThalesGroup/gokube/README.md

 kubernetes-dashboard   kubernetes-dashboard-695b96c756-gf76s       1/1     Running   0              7m38s
 ```

-We can see that pods are now running and we will now be able to access to gokube:
+We can see that pods are now running, and we will now be able to access gokube:

 ```shell
 $ kubectl get pod --all-namespaces